MediaSavvy/MediaSavvy/Wiki/Security.md

 **What is malware?**

-[Malware](http://en.wikipedia.org/wiki/Malware) is an umbrella term used to refer to a variety of forms of hostile or intrusive software, including computer viruses, worms, trojan horses, ransomware, spyware, adware, scareware, and other malicious programs.
+[Malware](http://en.wikipedia.org/wiki/Malware) is an umbrella term used to refer to a variety of forms of hostile or intrusive software, including computer viruses, pups, worms, trojan horses, ransomware, spyware, adware, scareware, and other malicious programs.
 It can take the form of executable code, scripts, active content, and other software.